Article 1

 Filebeat → Kafka → Logstash → Elasticsearch Practice

-Filebeat collects Nginx access.log and writes to Kafka, Logstash consumes from Kafka and parses message embedded JSON by field (app/type) conditions, adds...
+Filebeat collects Nginx access.log to Kafka, and Logstash consumes, parses embedded JSON by field conditions, enriches metadata, and writes structured logs to Elasticsear...

 Article 163

-Elasticsearch Cluster Planning & Tuning: Node Roles, Shard/Replica, Write & Search Optimization
+Big Data 191 - Elasticsearch Cluster Planning & Tuning: Node Roles, Shards, Replicas, Write and Search Checklist

-Master / Data / Coordinating node responsibilities and production role isolation strategies, capacity planning calculations (JVM Heap 30-32GB limit, hot/cold data with disk/IO constraints, horizontal scaling path), plus shard and replica as core knobs for performance and reliability.
+Master / Data / Coordinating node responsibilities and production role isolation strategies, capacity planning calculations.

 Article 164